French corvette Republicaine (1795): Capture

-On 10 October 1795 Mermaid captured the 10-gun French brig Brutus off Grenada.
+On 10 October 1795, HMS Mermaid captured the 10-gun French brig Brutus off Grenada.
 Brutus had been in the company of a ship, which temporarily escaped.
-However, on 14 October Mermaid was able to find and capture the ship after a fight of half an hour that cost Mermaid one man killed and three men wounded.
+However, on 14 October, Mermaid was able to find and capture the ship after a fight of half an hour that cost Mermaid one man killed and three men wounded.
 The French ship was the French corvette Républicaine, and she was armed with eighteen guns.
-She had some 250-260 men aboard at the start of the action, one of whom was a French general, with his staff, on his way to take command of Grenada.
+She had some 250-260 men aboard at the start of the action, one of whom was a French general.
+He was sailing with his staff on his way to take command of Grenada.
 In the action, the French lost 20 men killed and some wounded.
 Zebra shared by agreement.
 The Royal Navy took Républicaine into service as HMS Republican.